ArtaXerxess/Voice-Assistant-Mini-Project/GOAL.md

 - Mute the Volume
 - Full Volume

-## YouTube
-- Play Hello by Adele on YouTube

 ## Image Result
 - Show the images of Robot
 - Show the images of Samosa